-Tast, spicy, good: This green curry will wake up your taste buds and satisfy a Thai food craving.
+Tasty, spicy, and good: This red curry will wake up your taste buds and satisfy a Thai-food craving.
 Still hungry?
-Pour extra sauce over rice.
+Pour extra sauce over the rice.

 Use your favorite barbecue sauce (store-bought or homemade) and a handful of spices for juicy, barbecued chicken without the grill.